SXD390/SimpleFlaskFrontEnd/README.md

 ## 🧪 Test the Features

 1. **Animal Selection**: Click any animal button → see instant image reveal with smooth animation + ripple effect
-2. **File Upload**: Drag any file onto the upload zone → see metadata (name, size, MIME type) with progress bar
+2. **Multi-File Upload**: Drag multiple files onto the upload zone → see each file in its own premium card with smart type detection, category icons, and shimmer loading states
 3. **Responsive**: Resize browser window to see mobile-friendly layout

 ## 📁 Project Structure